Paul Martin (bishop): Bishop of Christchurch

 One of the decisions he faced as Bishop of Christchurch was the future of the Cathedral of the Blessed Sacrament, after it was severely damaged in the 2010, February 2011 and June 2011 Canterbury earthquakes.
 His predecessor, Barry Jones had suggested that the nave of the cathedral could be saved.
 In August 2019, Martin made the decision to demolish the cathedral.
 By September 2020, the demolition work began.

 In December 2019, Martin made public plans for a new cathedral site, Catholic primary school, hotels, offices and a carpark, all in community and commercial collaboration with Ōtākaro Limited, and city developers, Carter Group.

-Archbishop Coadjutor of the Archdiocese of Wellington
+Archbishop of Wellington

-On 1 January 2021, he was appointed coadjutor bishop of the Archdiocese of Wellington by Pope Francis.
+On 1 January 2021, he was appointed coadjutor Archbishop of the Archdiocese of Wellington by Pope Francis.
+He succeeded to the see on 4 May 2023 on his predecessor, Archbishop Dew attaining the age of 75 and his resignation being accepted by Pope Francis.
+He was installed as archbishop at St Theresa's Pro-Cathedral, Karori on 17 June 2023.

+The 2024 Royal Commission of Inquiry into Abuse in Care

+On 26 July 2024, Archbishop Martin was interviewed on Radio New Zealand (RNZ) following the release of the Royal Commission of Inquiry into Abuse in Care.

+Approach

+The Church

+Martin has expressed his firm belief in the Catholic Church as the depository of the truth.